Upgrading Your Windows CMD Command Prompt Commands

 Take Command is a comprehensive interactive GUI and command line toolset that makes using your command prompt commands easier and far more powerful.
-Take Command includes optional Explorer-style integration, tabbed console windows, major enhancements to standard CMD commands such as COPY, DIR, MOVE and REN, 210+ internal commands, superior command line editing and cut and paste options, and thousands of other features -- including the best file viewer available for Windows.
+Take Command includes optional Windows Explorer integration, tabbed console windows, major enhancements to standard CMD commands such as COPY, DIR, MOVE and REN, 215+ internal commands, superior command line editing and cut and paste options, and thousands of other features -- including the best file viewer available for Windows.

-In addition, Take Command is a powerful batch file programming tool with an integrated IDE with a sophisticated editor and batch debugger.
+In addition, Take Command is a powerful batch file programming tool, featuring an integrated IDE with a sophisticated editor and batch debugger.
 Take Command includes extensions such as regular expressions, DO loops, error and exception handling, SWITCH statements, subroutines, system monitoring, internal FTP and HTTP support (including SSL), more than 640 built-in variables and functions, and a wide range of third-party plugins.

 Reverse Proxy plugin provided by Sites R Us (sitesrus.ca)

 Take Command combines the power of multiple tabbed command prompts with the ease of use of Explorer.
 You can manipulate files from command prompts and immediately see the results graphically.

 The integrated file explorer allows you to examine directories and drag and drop files to the tabbed command prompt windows.

 The Take Command programmable tabbed toolbar lets you create up to 50 toolbar buttons on each of up to 20 tabs.
 Toolbar buttons can send commands or text to existing tabs, or start new tabs or windows.

 Most interactive commands (such as COPY, DIR, DEL, MOVE, etc.) have command dialogs that allow you to select filenames and options and see your command line before executing it.
 The most powerful Windows command processor is also the easiest to use!